 Platform Solutions involves Custom Development, Testing, and Integration Services.
 This contributes to around 33% of the business revenues.

-With 100% FDI allowance in the Education sector & China applying constraints on its educational companies recently.
+With a 100% FDI allowance in the Education sector & China applying constraints on its educational companies recently.
 India is bound to become a hotbed for Edtech entrepreneurs and the next investment hotspot in this sector.